tungstenfabric/tf-transitional-contrail-docs/doc/getting-started-guide/web-use-case-vnc.rst

 #.
 To demonstrate this web application setup, go to the client machine, open a browser, and navigate to the address in the **public** network that is assigned to the web server in the **frontend** network.

-   The result will display the Contrail interface with various data populated, verifying that the web server is communicating with the database server in the **backend** network and retrieving data.
+   The result will display the Tungsten Fabric interface with various data populated, verifying that the web server is communicating with the database server in the **backend** network and retrieving data.

    The client machine only has access to the public IP address.
 Attempts to browse to any of the addresses assigned to the **frontend** network or to the **backend** network should fail.